3 Important Properties of colour – Hue, Value, Intensity

 White, black and grey are referred to as values without hue or intensity

-- Tint is made by adding white to pure or original color.
+- Tint is made by adding white to the pure or original color.

 - By adding white the color becomes lighter than the original color.

-- A tint is lighter and has higher reflective value than original color.
+- A tint is lighter and has a higher reflective value than the original color.

 - For example, we can make red lighter by mixing with various traces of white.

 - To remember shade easily you can start with hue (ex.
 Red as shown) and slowly lighten by adding small amounts of white.